zurutech/zurutech.github.io/_posts/2022-01-20-send-discord-gmail.md

 To reach the result, I used the  **Google App Script** environment, which allows extending Google sheet functionality using VBA-like code, a debugger, and a **trigger** feature.

-Here below is the Gsheet table portion, updated with the uploaded builds retrieved from the Gitlab CI (here is the post of Paolo Galeone, https://blog.zuru.tech/coding/2020/09/29/gitlab-ci-cd-for-cross-platform-unreal-engine-4-projects regarding this topic).
+Here below is the GSheet table portion, updated with the uploaded builds retrieved from the Gitlab CI (here is the post of Paolo Galeone, https://blog.zuru.tech/coding/2020/09/29/gitlab-ci-cd-for-cross-platform-unreal-engine-4-projects regarding this topic).

 ![2](/images/notif-scripts/2.png)